trendyminds/pura/README.md

 | gulp watch | Watch for changes to new files; the "dev" task.   |
 | gulp dev   | Watch for changes to new files; the "dev" task.   |

-### ESLint
+### ESLint + Stylelint
-Because we now favor ES2015 (through Babel), the generator now uses ESLint to lint the JavaScript you author.
-It will warn you when using classes, imports, require, and more in an incorrect fashion.
+We now use Stylelint and ESLint to ensure code is authored the same across all developers.
+These linters will warn you when using classes, imports, selectors, require, and more in an incorrect fashion.